trizen/raku-rosettacode/programming_tasks/E/Eban_numbers.md

 # [Eban numbers][1]

 Modular approach, very little is hard coded.
 Change the $upto order-of-magnitude limit to adjust the search/display ranges.
-Change the letter(s) given to the nban sub to modify which letter(s) to disallow.
+Change the letter(s) given to the enumerate / count subs to modify which letter(s) to disallow.